ejuniosilva/gci-config/README.md

 * setConfig
 * delConfig

-Besides the methods described above there is other called `ConfigDefinition.create`.
+Besides the methods described above there is other called `GciConfigDefinition.create`.
 This method is used to create a Config Definition.

 The most important thing about this plugin is the possibility to easily specify configurations at instance level.